AUTOEXEC.BAT: Dual-booting DOS and Windows 9x

 When installing Windows 95 over a preexisting DOS/Windows install, CONFIG.SYS and AUTOEXEC.BAT are renamed to CONFIG.DOS and AUTOEXEC.DOS.
 This is intended to ease dual booting between Windows 9x and DOS.
 When booting into DOS, they are temporarily renamed CONFIG.SYS and AUTOEXEC.BAT.
 Backups of the Windows 9x versions are made as .W40 files.

 Windows 9x also installs MSDOS.SYS, a configuration file, which will not boot Windows 95/98 if parameterBOOTGUI=0 is loaded, and instead a DOS prompt will appear on the screen (Windows can still be loaded by calling the WIN command (file WIN.COM).
 This file contains some switches that designate how the system will boot, one of which controls whether or not the system automatically goes into Windows.
 This "BootGUI" option must be set to "0" in order to boot to a DOS prompt.
 By doing this, the system's operation essentially becomes that of a DOS/Windows pairing like with earlier Windows versions.
 Windows can be started as desired by typing WIN at the DOS prompt.

 When installing Caldera DR-DOS 7.02 and higher, the Windows version retains the name AUTOEXEC.BAT, while the file used by the DR-DOS COMMAND.COM is named AUTODOS7.BAT, referred to by the startup parameter /P:filename.ext in the SHELL directive.
 It also differentiates the CONFIG.SYS file by using the name DCONFIG.SYS.

 OS/2

-The equivalent to AUTOEXEC.BAT under OS/2 is the OS/2 STARTUP.CMD file, however, genuine DOS sessions booted under OS/2 continue to use AUTOEXEC.BAT.
+The equivalent to AUTOEXEC.BAT under OS/2 is the OS/2 STARTUP.CMD file.
+Genuine DOS sessions booted under OS/2 continue to use AUTOEXEC.BAT.